latent-to/developer-docs/docs/evm-tutorials/staking-precompile.md

    - Click on **Submit Transaction** at the bottom right.
 This will open the **authorize transaction** window.
    - On this **authorize transaction** window, make sure the **sign and submit** toggle is ON and click on the **Sign and Submit** on the bottom right.

+## Staking V1 and V2.

+There are two versions of staking precompile implemenation, V1 and V2.
+The contract address for V1 is `0x0000000000000000000000000000000000000801`.
+The address for V2 is `0x0000000000000000000000000000000000000805`.
+The V1 is deprecated, just being kept for compatiable with old interface.
+The major difference between V1 and V2 is, the staking amount is fetched from the msg.value in V1.
+Then precompile transfer the token back to caller.
+It is misleading and confuses the solidity developers.
+In V2 implementation, all amount parameters are defined as parameter of transaction.

 ## Call the staking precompile from another smart contract (staking pool use case)

-In this interaction you will compile [`stake.sol`](https://github.com/opentensor/evm-bittensor/blob/main/solidity/stake.sol), a smart contract Solidity code and execute it on the subtensor EVM.
-This `stake.sol` will, in turn, call the staking precompile that is already deployed in the subtensor EVM.
+In this interaction you will compile [`stakeV2.sol`](https://github.com/opentensor/evm-bittensor/blob/main/solidity/stakeV2.sol), a smart contract Solidity code and execute it on the subtensor EVM.
+This `stakeV2.sol` will, in turn, call the staking precompile that is already deployed in the subtensor EVM.

-Before you proceed, familiarize yourself with the Solidity code of the [`stake.sol`](https://github.com/opentensor/evm-bittensor/blob/main/solidity/stake.sol) smart contract.
+Before you proceed, familiarize yourself with the Solidity code of the [`stakeV2.sol`](https://github.com/opentensor/evm-bittensor/blob/main/solidity/stakeV2.sol) smart contract.

-1. Copy the text of [`stake.sol`](https://github.com/opentensor/evm-bittensor/blob/main/solidity/stake.sol) contract to Remix IDE.
+1. Copy the text of [`stakeV2.sol`](https://github.com/opentensor/evm-bittensor/blob/main/solidity/stakeV2.sol) contract to Remix IDE.

 2. You will now convert your delegate hotkey ss58 from the above [Setup EVM localnet, subnet and delegate](#setup-evm-localnet-subnet-and-delegate) step into its corresponding public key.
 Use the [ss58.org](https://ss58.org/) site to obtain the public key for your delegate hotkey ss58.